Visa sponsorship and length of stay

 How will I be sponsored to teach in the US?

-Participate Learning is officially designated by the U.S. Department of State as an Exchange Program Sponsor.
-As such, Participate Learning is authorized to sponsor cultural exchange teachers in the U.S. for the maximum time allowed.
+Participate Learning is designated by the U.S. Department of State as an Exchange Program Sponsor.
+As such, Participate Learning is authorized to sponsor cultural exchange teachers in the U.S.

-Participate Learning participants apply for J-1 visas.
-These are specifically designed for cultural exchange programs.
+Approved Participate Learning teachers are eligible to apply for J-1 cultural exchange visas at their home country Embassy or Consulate.
 These visas are available only to non-U.S. citizens and those who are not permanent residents of the US.

 Learn more about the J visa here.